Xceptance/xlt-documentation/content/en/xtc/loadtesting/120-load-project-configuration.md

 ## Default Sharing Settings

 In _Sharing_, you can define a default for the share expiration time of [load test results](../175-results/#sharing-results) and [load test reports](../180-reports/#sharing-a-report) for easier project management.
-Each result or report sharing will offer this time as a default.
-Later on, all shares can be either deactivated, extended, or reactivated at once when required.
+Each result or report sharing will offer this time as a default (but individual expiration times may still be configured if needed).
+Later on, all shares that use these defaults can be either deactivated, extended, or reactivated at once when required.

 {{% note notitle %}}
 Please note that default expiration dates for results and reports are two independently set values.